 Related to this: how did these two cities actually came up?
-If he did start with more candidate cities, he could probably chose from many pairs.
-Mapping a three star constellation to two cities also gives some extra choices for the third spot.
-So how many potential spots are there on the map for this third city in the three star constellation?
+If he did start with more candidate cities, he could probably choose from many pairs.
+Mapping a three-star constellation to two cities also gives some extra choices for the third spot.
+So how many potential spots are there on the map for this third city in the three-star constellation?
 And how many of those did Gadoury examine on the satellite images?
 If there were many of these spots, how likely is it to find one where you can spot some features which might look like artificial structures?

 And how sure are we that these features actually are Maya buildings?
 The only experts mentioned in the article are people from the space agencies which provided Gadoury with the imagery.
-No archeologists.
-The left image from Google Maps above is not that convincing (have a look at the spot yourself), but there are some pictures of Gadoury in front of a poster presentation with some other photo’s on it.
+No archaeologists.
+The left image from Google Maps above is not that convincing (have a look at the spot yourself), but there are some pictures of Gadoury in front of a poster presentation with some other photos on it.
 It looks like more buildings have been identified on those.
-All in all it might be convincing evidence, but I would like to read some more details or hear something about this from archeologists.
+All in all, it might be convincing evidence, but I would like to read some more details or hear something about this from archaeologists.

 So now there is some speculation about a real expedition being organized (with Gadoury potentially going as well) to the spot in the jungle where these structures are.
 If this happens and a real Maya ruin is found, this would be great of course.
 But even then I doubt that it will prove the theory of Gadoury right.
 To me, it sounds still too much like the story of the Giza pyramids being lined up with Orion from alternative Egyptology.
 But I’ll have a look at the work of Gadoury again when it will be published in detail somewhere, maybe that will answer my questions.